Mass Communication Faculty

 After beginning his Harding tenure in the office of public relations in 1973, Dr. James was added to the faculty and served as chair of the department of communication from 1993 until 2008.
 He was chosen as the first dean of the College of Communication in 2008.
 Dr. James agreed to become the director of Harding University in Greece (HUG) in the fall of 2010.
 He and his wife, Beth, co-direct the semester-abroad program in Porto Rafti, Greece.
 A native of Kennett, Mo., Dr. James received a B.S. degree in math from Harding, a MSMC (mass communication) from Arkansas State University, and a Ph.D. in communication from Florida State University.
 His specialty is interactive communication, especially those relating to photography.
 He and Beth have four children and six grandchildren.

-A 1997 alumnus of Harding, Dr. Miller served for three years as a contributing writer for the Knoxville News Sentinel's business and metro sections.
+A 1997 alumnus of Harding, Dr. Miller served for several years as a contributing writer for the Knoxville News Sentinel's business and metro sections.
 He continues to freelance as a writer and editor for local newspapers and magazines.
 He teaches courses in writing, reporting, editing, ethics and new media.
 His current research interests include student press law and the impact of social media on society.
 Dr. Miller sponsors the campus chapter of the Society of Professional Journalists, and he is a member of Kappa Tau Alpha, the national society for recognition of scholarship in mass communication.
 He and his wife, Sara, have two children.

 Katherine Ramirez, M.B.A.
 (Harding University)